TotalALM/VSTS-Tasks/VSO Tasks/Tokenization/README.md

 ![tfs-cli](docs/ConfigVariables.png "Tokenization Values")

 * Simply check the lock if you wish to encrypt the value.
-Decryption will happen automatically and requires to extract effort.
+Decryption will happen automatically and requires no extra effort.